postfinance/grotesk/README.md

-This repository was initiated with the intention of providing users with the Grotesk font in the SAP Analytics Cloud (SAC).
-In the SAC, the styles.css file is linked and used productively.
+This repository was initiated with the intention of making available the font "Grotesk" in the SAP Analytics Cloud (SAC).
+In the SAC, the styles.css file is linked in the Font settings.
-Of course, other web applications from PostFinance AG are also allowed to link to the embedded Grotesk font.
+Of course, also other web applications from PostFinance AG are allowed to link to the embedded Grotesk font.